 In a recent paper, researchers shed some light on how these individuals fall through the cracks of the US healthcare system, due in large part to drug policy and programs focusing on criminalization and incarceration rather than treatment.
 PDMP is one such program which enables law enforcement in this endeavor, leaving these people untreated for both their addiction and their mental illness.

 Proponents of PDMP also fall prey to another misunderstanding of addiction when advocating for these laws; the fallacy that addicts are addicts because of the drugs they use.
 Nearly every argument favoring PDMP I’ve encountered asserts that drug monitoring is effective in fighting addiction because it can be used to limit or restrict access to an abuser’s “drug of choice.”
 I can assure you, when in active addiction, I had no “drug of choice.”
 There were certain drugs I preferred, but I would have settled for whatever I could acquire soonest or easiest.

 For an addict, the substance used is not as important as the craving to appease our addiction.
-I have known plenty of recovering drug addicts who relapsed on alcohol, and even substances that aren’t considered drugs.
+I have known plenty of recovering drug like Accutane addicts who relapsed on alcohol, and even substances that aren’t considered drugs.
 I can relapse with what I can find in a grocery store, hardware store, gas station, or on the street corner.
 PDMP can’t do anything to address that.
 In fact, the very nature of this law will drive an addict to riskier, more dangerous substances.

 4. Addiction Recovery Is Voluntary